zbyso23/STASH/README.md

 STASH is an append-only, verifiable archival format optimized for cloud-native workflows, differential sync, and long-term integrity.

-Instead of bundling files into a single opaque blob (like `.zip` or `.tar.gz`), STASH splits input data into fixed-size compressed frames (e.g. 64 KiB).
+Instead of bundling files into a single opaque blob (like `.zip` or `.tar.gz`), STASH splits input data into compressed frames of selected standard sizes (e.g. 4 KiB, 64 KiB, 1 MiB).
 Each frame is hashed (SHA-256) and referenced from a flat JSONL manifest, enabling fast random access, deduplication, and content-based verification.

 All frames are immutable.
 No data is ever overwritten — updates are expressed as new manifest entries, making STASH ideal for incremental backups, verifiable replication, and scalable archival across SSD, HDD, tape, or cold storage.

+### 📏 Frame Size Selection

+STASH supports a predefined set of frame sizes, optimized for varying storage backends and access patterns:
+`4 KiB / 16 KiB / 64 KiB / 256 KiB / 1 MiB / 8 MiB / 64 MiB / 256 MiB`

+All frames within a single archive MUST use the same size.
+The selected size should balance compression efficiency, access granularity, and I/O performance depending on the target platform.
+Smaller frames favor random access and deduplication; larger frames improve compression and throughput.

 ---